pandio-com/code-samples/functions/java/README.md

 ### Function Name

-We generated a random function name.
-Feel free to change it.
-The name must be unique within each Pulsar namespace.
+We generated a random function name but feel free to change it.
+The name must be unique within each Pulsar namespace and we recommend it be descriptive, eg `check-fraud` or `enrich-stream`.
+We only allow lower case characters `a-z`, numbers `0-9` and `-`.

 ### Runtime